What is Sodom?

 On the other hand, it is safe to hike the mountain and visit its moon-like valleys.
 An interesting short hike links the top of the mountain with the old factory workers accommodations of the Dead Sea Works.
 It is called ‘The Fish Trail’.
 The name comes from a special form of rock that can be found in the middle of the slope, where fossilized skeletons of fish can be found within schist layers, a proof that the Dead Sea area was once alive.

 Services of bike-rental or Jeep-rides are available and can take visitors to the heart of the mountain to view some of its unusual phenomena.
 Some caves cut the mountain from side to side and supply cool draughts of air in the desert heat.
 Outside one of these natural a/c tunnels a cinema was built in the 1930s for the British officers.
-Other wonders include smooth valleys with picturesque zebra ornaments, and natural sculptures, modelled by rain and wind.
+Other wonders include smooth valleys with picturesque zebra ornaments, and natural sculptures, modeled by rain and wind.